nawabahmadreshi/documentation/pages/getting-started/universal-app-links.md

 1. Type in your Apple App Prefix (found by clicking your app on [this page](https://developer.apple.com/account/ios/identifiers/bundle/bundleList.action) in Apple's Developer Portal).
 1. Scroll down and click on the `Save` button.

-{% image src='/img/pages/getting-started/universal-links/dashboard_enable_universal_links.png' 3-quarters center alt='enable Universal Links on Branch dashboard' %}
+{% image src='/img/pages/getting-started/universal-app-links/dashboard_enable_universal_links.png' 3-quarters center alt='enable Universal Links on Branch dashboard' %}

 ## Test your Universal Links implementation

 After completing this guide and installing a new build of your app on your testing device, you can verify Universal Links are working correctly by following these steps:

 1. [Create a new Marketing Link](https://dashboard.branch.io/#/marketing/new) on the Branch dashboard.
 Leave all configuration items at their default options.
-1. Open this link on your testing device via Messages, Mail, Notes, or one of the other apps listed as **works** on [this page]({{base.url}}/getting-started/universal-links/support/#appsbrowsers-that-support-universal-links).
+1. Open this link on your testing device via Messages, Mail, Notes, or one of the other apps listed as **works** on [this page]({{base.url}}/getting-started/universal-app-links/support/#appsbrowsers-that-support-universal-links).
 1. If successful, your app should launch immediately without routing through Safari.
-If not, please check the [Troubleshooting section]({{base.url}}/getting-started/universal-links/support/#troubleshooting-universal-links).
+If not, please check the [Troubleshooting section]({{base.url}}/getting-started/universal-app-links/support/#troubleshooting-universal-links).

+{% endif %}

 {% elsif page.advanced %}